chizmw/perl-debugger-tutorial/01.basics/README.md

 When stepping through more than one line in a script you will usually be given some indication when to stop.
-Don't expect to be told 'step through 5 lines' or 'press "n" and "enter"'.
+Don't expect to be told 'step through 5 lines' or 'press "n" and "ENTER"'.

 You will be told when to quit the debugger.
 Some lessons will have longer code samples to be worked through in stages.
-The only exception to this is at the end of each lesson where's it's assumed you'll quit the debugger before moving on to the next lesson.
+The only exception to this is at the end of each lesson where it's assumed you'll quit the debugger before moving on to the next lesson.